eringet/puppet-razor/README.md

   * This module does not setup or maintain the DHCP or TFTP servers.
 Those should be handled separately by following the Razor installation guide.

-  * This module does not yet install and maintain it's database.
-You'll need to install and manage a PostgreSQL database for Razor outside of this module.
-I recommend `puppetlabs/postgresql` for ease of use.

   * I'd like to see a native Puppet type/provider for managing Razor through it's API.
 A lot of Razor's configuration could be managed though it's API very effectively.